Zomara/Java-Raycaster/README.md

 Sound: Plays background Music

-Rays: The most important part of the code
+Rays: The most important part of the code, simulates all the rays "emitted" from the player to calculate which walls to draw on screen at what distance / rotation.
+This class essentially calculates everything on screen.

 Sprite: Code still in development, intended purpose is to draw a 2d sprite (a yellow square) at a fixed location on the map